sass/sass-site/source/documentation/at-rules/mixin.md

   make migration easier.
 {% endfunFact %}

-{% markdown %}
 ## Arguments

 {% comment %}
   When changing this section, don't forget to change the function arguments section as well!
 {% endcomment %}

 Mixins can also take arguments, which allows their behavior to be customized each time they're called.
 The arguments are specified in the `@mixin` rule after the mixin's name, as a list of variable names surrounded by parentheses.
 The mixin must then be included with the same number of arguments in the form of [SassScript expressions][].
 The values of these expression are available within the mixin's body as the corresponding variables.

 [SassScript expressions]: /documentation/syntax/structure#expressions
-{% endmarkdown %}

 {% codeExample 'mixin-arguments' %}
   @mixin rtl($property, $ltr-value, $rtl-value) {